How to Crate Train a Dog with Separation Anxiety

 Tips for Crate Training your Dog to Prepare for Travel

-We suggest starting with just the base of the crate, place this in a central part of the household (living room, TV room, etc) – somewhere your pet likes to spend time.
-Make the crate inviting and comfortable for your dog by putting a favorite rug or towel in the bottom.
+We suggest starting with just the base of the crate.
+Place this in a central part of the household (living room, TV room, etc) – somewhere your pet likes to spend time.
+Make the crate inviting and comfortable for your dog by putting a favorite rug or towel in the bottom to help them ease into it.

 From here, your dog’s curiosity should be spiked, leading them to go over and investigate.
 When your dog does go near the crate, reward them by throwing a food treat into the crate or near its entrance.
 Repeat this every time your dog goes near the crate.
 If your dog settles down inside the crate, reward this behavior either with your voice or with food rewards.
 You want your dog to view the crate as a wonderful place to be, full of goodies and fun.
 Another great tip is getting your dog used to a command such as “crate” or “bed” when they enter voluntarily.

-Once they seem to be adjusted to the base of the crate on their own, attach the top half of the crate and secure it, leaving the door off for now.
-Repeat the above steps of rewarding your pet when they happily enter or investigate the crate, remembering to use those positive voice commands “crate” or “bed” when they do.
+Once they seem to be adjusted to the base of the crate on their own, attach the top half of the crate cover and secure it, leaving the door off for now.
+Repeat the above steps of rewarding your pet when they happily enter or investigate the crate.
+Use positive reinforcement to help reduce your dog’s stress levels and build a calm, confident association with crate time.

 As your dog becomes more comfortable eating in the crate, you can introduce the door.
 Start by only closing the door as your dog eats its meal, and make sure you open it before they finish.
 Over time, your dog will adjust, and then you can gradually leave the door closed for a few minutes longer after meals.
 Soon, your dog will happily stay in its crate after a meal and maybe even take a nap break.